Are electric scooters good for the environment? Let’s delve into their eco-impact to find out the truth.

 Are electric scooters good for the environment?

 Electric scooters are generally great for the environment, as their use doesn’t result in greenhouse-gas emissions.
-They are very energy-efficient and only use as much electricity as a bigger household appliance.
-They reduce the need for cars and public transport, which clears up traffic jams and further helps reduce pollution.
+They are energy-efficient and they reduce the need for cars and public transport, which clears up traffic jams and further helps reduce pollution.
 The only environmental problem they may cause is from the manufacturing and improper disposal of batteries.

 Electric scooter environmental impact

 Electric scooters have a mixed impact on the environment.

 People ask all the time why are electric scooters good for the environment, but never think about the downsides.